Comics - For Kids

 KidTownby Steve McGarry

-Based on material created by the Sesame Workshop publishing group, KidTown is written for kids 6 - 12 years old and is designed to engage them on the comics page with puzzles, activities, scavenger hunts and trivia.
+KidTown, written for kids 6 - 12 years old, is designed to engage them on the comics page with puzzles, activities, scavenger hunts and trivia.

 Magic Eyeby Cheri Smith and Dawn Zimiles

 The secret of these visual puzzles is all in the mind's eye.
 Can you see it?

 Magic in a Minuteby Mac and Bill King

 Kids love magic and now that excitement can be found in your newspaper in a fun kids' comic strip featuring easy-to-learn magic tricks and bright, cheerful illustrations.

 Marmaduke is America's most lovable Great Dane.
 Created by Brad Anderson, the classic comic canine has delighted newspaper readers since 1954.
 Marmaduke lives with the Winslow family, who, try as they might, just can't seem to get him to obey.

 Merlin's World of Marvelsby Knight Features

 Merlin's World of Marvels presents a weekly sampling of interesting facts and strange events from around the world.
 Great for kids and young adults.

 This award-winning, quirky comic strip created by Jim Meddick in 1985 spoofs suburbia, trashes tacky TV shows and offers absurdist commentary on everything from hosing down spider monkeys to the latest conspiracy theory.